 - Works with: Windows, Mac

 Microsoft’s camera shoots 720p video at up to 30 frames per second, and despite lacking the crisper 1080p of more expensive webcams, it still produced quality photos and videos in our tests.
-The LifeCam HD-3000 made us look warm and mostly true-to-life under bright natural lighting, and recorded smooth video at 30 fps.
+The LifeCam HD-3000 made us look natural under bright natural lighting, and recorded smooth video at 30 fps.
 Under low light, shots on the HD-3000 looked considerably darker, but still retained an impressive level of detail and color accuracy.

 But where the LifeCam HD-3000 really stands out against its main budget competitor — the also-great Logitech C310 — is in the viewing angle.
 The webcam’s 68.5-degree field of view captured the majority of our small bedroom, whereas the C310’s 60-degree angle made room for our face and little else.